Peter Mac Manu

 Peter Mac Manu (born 1953) is a Ghanaian politician.
-He was the National Chairman of the New Patriotic Party from December 2005 to February 2010.He was made the Campaign manager for the Presidential and Parliamentary Elections which was held in 2016.
+He was the National Chairman of the New Patriotic Party from December 2005 to February 2010 and the Honorary Chairman of the Democrat Union of Africa.
+He was made the Campaign Manager for the Presidential and Parliamentary Elections which was held in 2016.
+He is the chairman of the Ghana Cocoa Board (COCOBOD).

+Early life and education

 Mac Manu has a bachelor's degree in business administration from the School of Administration of the University of Ghana.
-He later worked as a businessman and entrepreneur, and founded and managed several companies.
+He later worked as a businessman and entrepreneur and founded and managed several companies including Macal Tyre, Janus Macal Rubber Company, and a travel agency in Accra.
 Before being elected National Chairman, Mac Manu served as chairman of the NPP in Ghana's Western Region.

+Personal life

 Peter Mac Manu is married and has six children.